 At a photo op at Austin Comic Con this weekend, a lucky nerd proposed to his girl nerd, and a camera caught everything.
 We're not sure who delights us more: Brent Spiner or Wil Wheaton.
 And yes, according to Wil, Patrick Stewart's apparent facepalm was merely a trick of the moment: him wiping sweat from his brow.
 (The FW)

 Check out the trailer for Tim Burton's Frankenweenie, a remake of his 1984 short live action film.
-While the original film (and initial trailer) only focuses on the young Victor bringing his recently deceased dog back to life, this stop motion-animated version will show us the logical consequences of bringing your dog back from the dead: utter mayhem, duh.
-Hopefully the casual racism of what otherwise looks to be an extremely cute film will be limited to Victor's Japanese friend Toshiaki bringing back Godzilla.
+While the original film only focuses on the young Victor bringing his recently deceased dog back to life, the this stop motion-animated version will show us the logical consequences of bringing your dog back from the dead: utter mayhem, duh.
+Hopefully the casual racism of what otherwise looks to be an extremely cute film will be limited to the Victor's Asian friend, Toshiaki, bringing back Godzilla.

 The film will feature the return of Burton favorites Wynona Ryder and Catherine O'Hara as voice actors, in addition to Charlie Tahan, Martin Landau, Martin Short.
 It opens October 5th, 2012.

 After working on Dark Shadows together, Tim Burton and Seth Grahame-Smith will reunite for the former's return to the ooky-spooky land of stop-motion animation.
 It's yet another project the new dynamic duo will be working on in addition to a possible Beetlejuice sequel.
 We like this friendship!
 It's not just peanut butter and chocolate -- it's peanut butter, chocolate, and cinnamon.